LucvZon/LoViMAB/README.md

 # and the value is the path and prefix of the input fastq files.
 # The workflow will find all *.fastq.gz files in your path.
 samples:
-  Sample1: "/path/to/input/reads/"
+  Sample1: "/path/to/input/reads"
-  # Sample2: "path/to/input/reads/"
+  # Sample2: "path/to/input/reads"

-# --- External Database and Script Paths ---
+# --- External Databases ---
 # Fill in the absolute paths to your databases and scripts.
 paths:
   # Database for initial read classification
   diamond_db: "/path/to/diamond/database.dmnd"
   # Database for CheckV
   checkv_db: "/path/to/checkv/"
-  # Path to diamond post-processing script
-  post_process_script: "/path/to/post_process_diamond_v1.0.py"

 # --- Assembler Selection ---
 # Set to 'true' to run an assembler, or 'false' to skip it.